-How to Quit Your Job, Travel the World, and Eat Well -- for Free
+Want to Travel the World and Eat Well for Free?
+Become a WWOOFer

 I’m here in Bali through World Wide Opportunities on Organic Farms, also known as WWOOF, an organization that connects traveling volunteers with farmers for cultural and educational immersion.
 It’s my second experience WWOOFing (my first was in Crete), and my time in Bali feels like a combination of living in a monastery and hanging out at summer camp.
 I can feel the tension and stress of three years in New York City finally start to dissipate.
 Needless to say, the experience is proving cheaper than therapy… (did I mention I am here for free?)

 If this all sounds too good to be true, it’s not.
-WWOOF has been operating since 1971 and is now available in 132 countries.
+WWOOF has been operating since 1971 and is now available in more than 130 countries.
 Basically, it’s the best way to travel for those who want to spend very little money and try something a little out-of-the-box.
 It’s arguably one of the best, and most affordable, ways to see the world.

 How does WWOOFING work, anyway?